DESIGN PHILOSOPHY

 We want to actively contribute to a system that treats the planet and its inhabitants with respect and care.
 Our goal is to advocate for change by creating a more meaningful design process and to create awareness and motivate both industry and consumers to make conscious choices.

-Our process of biodyeing with bacteria produces a biodegradable dye that requires little water and low dyeing temperatures,
+Our experimental process of biodyeing with bacteria produces a biodegradable dye that uses little water and low dyeing temperatures,

 without the use of any toxic chemicals or textile treatments.